Rydvansky/MD_View-Edit_macOS/README.md

 Important: I do not currently have an Apple Developer license, so public builds are not Apple-notarized. macOS may warn that the app is from an unidentified developer, and you may need to allow it manually in **System Settings > Privacy & Security** or right-click the app and choose **Open**.
 This is expected for unsigned open source builds.

+>⚠️ Note: I do not currently have an Apple Developer license, so public builds are not Apple-notarized. macOS may warn that the app is from an unidentified developer, and you may need to allow it manually in **System Settings > Privacy & Security** or right-click the app and choose **Open**.
+This is expected for unsigned open source builds.

 ## Requirements For Building

 - macOS 13 or newer